rmetzler/bliki/wiki/dev/debugger-101.md

   like a variable.

 * Modify a variable or field.
-You can use this to quickly test hypotheses: for example, if you know what value a variable "should" have, you can set that value directly and observe the behaviour of the program to check that it does what you expected before fixing the code that sets the variable in a non-debug run.
+You can use this to quickly test hypotheses: for example, if you know what value a variable “should” have, you can set that value directly and observe the behaviour of the program to check that it does what you expected before fixing the code that sets the variable in a non-debug run.